biboudis/clashofthelambdas/README.md

 **Footnotes:**

-1. A small utility that was factored out as a seperate project.
+1. A utility that was factored out as a seperate project.